Capturing Clients: Demystifying the Cosmetic Consumer’s Journey (Part One)

 Here are some innovative and impressive examples of clinics executing stage three content well:

 - Lidlift:This clinic boasts an impressive array of real life case studies, showing how Botox can erase forehead wrinkles and crow’s feet.

 - Erickson Dermatology:This clinic provides a comprehensive case study of one client’s experience with Botox, complete with video account.

-- Sona Med Spa:Provides rich overview of the treatments and procedures available to treat fine lines and wrinkles, along with an offer for a complimentary consultation to craft a customized treatment plan.
+- Sona Med Spa:This clinic provides a rich overview of the treatments and procedures available to treat fine lines and wrinkles, along with an offer for a complimentary consultation to craft a customized treatment plan.

 This three phase journey is the essential process all buyers undergo as they move towards finalizing a purchase.
-However, the specifics of this process are unique for different buyers depending on what it is they are seeking to purchase, and this is also true of aesthetic and cosmetic consumers.
+However, the specifics of this process are unique for different buyers depending on what it is they are seeking to purchase, which is also true of aesthetic and cosmetic consumers.

 Defining your clinic’s buyer’s journey is paramount to developing an intimate understanding of what drives your patients to seek treatment or surgery, and forming a robust understanding of their needs.
 These answers can be sourced in part from casual conversations, more in-depth discussions with clients and prospects, or formal surveys (with an incentive for clients to answer).

-Use the buyer's’ journey as a starting tool to delve into the psyche of your clients and to determine how to market your services and products in an appealing and effective manner.
-Work to define your clinic’s buyers journey, to ensure you are capturing as many potential buyers as possible.
+Use the buyer's journey as a starting tool to delve into the psyche of your clients and to determine how to market your services and products in an appealing and effective manner.
+Work to define your clinic’s buyer's journey to ensure you are capturing as many potential buyers as possible.
 Your awareness of this process allows you to subtly target buyers as they often unconsciously move through the steps of the journey.
-And most importantly, your clients also benefit—you are more equipped to give them what they want in the form that they want it.
+And most importantly, your clients also benefit as you are more equipped to give them what they want in the form that they want it.

 Are you struggling to take high-quality and